SAP-samples/smart-co2nverter-ai/documentation/03-application/06-publish-mobile-app.md

 # Publish Mobile App

-TODO

-- explain where it gets published
-- link to publishing
-- app.json

-To publish the React Native app on Expo using the Expo CLI, you will need to follow these steps:
+In this section we will publish the React Native app to Expo so that it can be used without running it locally.
+This also makes it possible to grant access to other users.

 ### Prerequisties